takeyaqa/takeyaqa/README.md

 # こんにちは、みなさん :pray:

 Hi!
-I'm Takeshi Kishi, QA Engineer / Software Engineer in Test.
+I'm Takeshi Kishi, QA Engineer / Software Engineer in Test / RISS.

 I specialize in **test automation**, **quality improvements**, and **developer productivity**.
 My professional goal is to deliver products that users can trust and use with confidence.

 I'm currently working at [Timee](https://corp.timee.co.jp).
 Before that, I worked at [Kufu Company](https://kufu.co.jp) from 2020 to 2024.
-My career started at [Webrage](https://webrage.jp) from 2014.
+My career started at [Deloitte Tohmatsu Webrage](https://webrage.jp) from 2014.

+### Qualification
+- ISTQB Certified Tester Full Advanced Level
+- Registered Information Security Specialist (No. 029967)

 ## :identification_card: My Name is